I splurged on ‘perfect’ shoes, and embarrassed myself.

 The next three years were spent learning everything.
 My dad and I made the first prototypes on our living room floor, cutting up, gluing and stapling shoes we bought during Black Friday.
 But no one would want to buy these, (not even my mom).

 I knocked on doors in NYC’s garment district, trying to find someone who could make these prototypes look a little more real, say with a little more stitching and a little less stapling.
 But to no avail.
 So then I snuck into (and sometimes was kicked out of) shoe trade shows, looking for any tips from the dealers.
 But still no luck.

 What to do next?
-I had always been a bit nerdy, always loved my teachers, and thought maybe a teacher would be able to point me in the right direction.
+I had always respected my teachers, and thought maybe a teacher would be able to point me in the right direction.
 Googling, I found a professor at the Fashion Institute of Technology who specialized in shoe design and fortunately for me, was happy to assist me with a mock up.
 After many odd hours and early weekend mornings in their sample room, my crude prototypes were refined and ready for manufacturing

 I spent the next six months, running back and forth from my office to the Garment District, iterating different shapes and stitching until everything was a perfect balance of both form and function.
 Finally, my first set of samples were ready for market testing - on my friends!
 Thanks to you all for being my guinea pigs and completing my endless surveys and always being brutally honest!

 From there, I was off to Turkey, my mother’s homeland.
 I had found a factory there that produced shoes for all the highest of the high-end, luxury designers.
 I learned everything I could about materials (and vegan leather!), embellishments, quality control, manufacturing from the very best professionals in the business.
 And now, I’m happy to say, the first collection of Straplets, a set of classic styles, is ready for its debut.